msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_2_handheld-reqs.md

 following criteria:

 *   Have a power source that provides mobility, such as a battery.
-*   Have a physical diagonal screen size in the range of 2.5 to 8 inches.
+*   Have a physical diagonal screen size in the range of 3.3 inches (or 2.5 inches for devices which launched on an API level earlier than Android 11) to 8 inches.

 The additional requirements in the rest of this section are specific to Android Handheld device implementations.